 The Company's costs to repair vehicles, including the cost of parts, materials and labour are market driven and can fluctuate either suddenly or over time.
 Increasing vehicle complexity due to advances in technology may also increase the cost associated with vehicle repair.
 The Company is not always able to pass these cost increases on to end users in the form of higher selling prices to its customers and/or its insurance company clients.
 As a result, there can be no assurance that increases in the costs to repair vehicles will ultimately be recoverable from its insurance company clients and customers.
 While negotiations with insurance companies and other influencing factors over time can result in selling price increases, the timing and extent of such increases is not determinable.
-As a result, there can be no assurance that increases in the costs to repair vehicles will ultimately be recoverable from the Company's clients or customers.
+In addition, some DRP relationships contain performance based pricing, which can impact margins.
+There can be no assurance that increases in the costs to repair vehicles will ultimately be recoverable from the Company's clients or customers.